Two-Time Relativistic Bohmian Model of Quantum Mechanics: Particle in box. Possible astrophysical consequence

-The previous case is conceptually analogous to that of a particle in a box, provided that it hits its walls in a \emph{perfectly} elastic way.
+The previous case is conceptually analogous to that of a particle in a box, provided that it hits its walls in a perfectly elastic way.
 Again, the standard treatment, which considers stationarity ($\frac{\partial R}{\partial t}=0$) and $V_Q=0$, gives us the possible stationary states of the particle, quantized in energy.
 But according to the new model, we furthermore obtain still oscillatory $\tau$-motions that spread the particle inside the box, just like an orbital.
 Again, they have characteristics very similar to the $\tau$-oscillations of a free particle, because the potential merely confines the particle, while inside the box it is zero.

-However, for a real gas enclosed in a container, we cannot conclude the spreading of its molecules, unless the pressure tends to zero (or the volume to infinity) and the gas can be treated as ideal.
-Is it possible that the latter thing could happen if the "container" is a galaxy or a cluster of galaxies?
-We will hazard a guess later.
+Generalization to multiple particles is spontaneous.
+However, for a gas enclosed in a container, we can conclude the spreading of its molecules only if they do not collapse due to non-zero energetic interactions: therefore, if the pressure tends to zero (or the volume to infinity) and the gas can be treated as ideal.

+Is it possible for the latter to happen if the "container" is a galaxy and the "particles" are cold stars?
+There don't seem to be any objections in principle.
+As you move away from the nucleus of a galaxy, the pressure decreases more and more.
+Here, on the basis of the model, provided that the probability of its energy variation through collisions with other matter is practically zero, there would be no impediment for cold and inert matter, of any size, to spread out through $\tau$-motions.
+More and more as time grows, according to eq.
+(24).
+This spread matter, since it does not interact with anything (in particular, neither by emitting nor absorbing photons), would be completely invisible, apart from curving spacetime.
+However, an estimate of how much this effect would contribute to dark matter is beyond the scope of this paper.